Weak nonlinearity for strong nonnormality: Response to Harmonic Forcing

-In should be mentioned that, in some situations, the amplitude equation (\ref{eq:Ampeq}) may be in default.
+It should be mentioned that, in some situations, the amplitude equation (\ref{eq:Ampeq}) may be in default.
 First, as just mentioned, when the optimal linear harmonic gain at frequency $2\wz$ is $ \sim 1/\sqrt{\ez}$ or larger and projects well onto the optimal forcing, the asymptotic hierarchy is threatened as $\hbu_{2,2}$ may be substantial enough to reach order $\sqrt{\ez}$ or above.
 It is thus important to assess that the norm of $\hbu_{2,2}$ remains of order one.
 A second delicate situation arises, for the same reason, when a sub-optimal gain at the frequency $\wz$ is $\sim 1/\ez$.
 In both cases, the model could be extended by including in the kernel of $\Phi$ the optimal response at frequency $2\wz$, or the sub-optimal response at frequency $\wz$, respectively.
-For the sake of completeness, Appendix~\ref{appendix:S4} shows how to compute higher-order corrections of (\ref{eq:Ampeq}).
-It is worth mentioning, in particular, that the action of $\Phi$ need not be computed explicitly and can be replaced by the action of $(i\wz I-L)$ for all practical purposes.